Introduction

 Bundled Products: Competition

-a.
-In the case of a network bifurcation, two bundled products are created and marketed simultaneously in different auctions.
+In case of a network bifurcation, two bundled products are created and marketed simultaneously in different auctions.

-b.
-However, if the maximum capacity of A is lower than the total sum of the capacity of B and C, the two auctions run in the competition until the constraint -- the amount of possible allocation at A -- is resolved.
+However, if the maximum capacity of A is lower than the total sum of the capacity of B and C, the two auctions will proceed in competition until the constraint - the amount of possible allocation at A - is resolved.

 Procedure